 #2 Ambras Castle

 In the second half of the 16th century, Ambras Castle was the headquarters for the Austrian Archduke Ferdinand II.
-The most famous part of the Renaissance castle is the Spanish Hall, where classical music concerts are held regularly.
+The Spanish Hall is the most famous part of the Renaissance castle, where classical music concerts are held regularly.

 - Every day from 10:00 to 07:00

 - Adult admission: 12 euros / Student under 25: 8 euros / Under 19: free